COMP122/comp122-f24/schedule.md

 |   x    | 12/09 | Review, Take home Final | **FINALS**          |                       |

 ## Notes:
-   1. Labor Day is 9/02 -- campus is closed, No class on this Monday nor Tuesday
+   1. Labor Day is 9/02 -- campus is closed, No class on this Monday nor Tuesday.
-   1. Veterans Day is 11/11 -- campus is closed, No class on this Monday nor Tuesday
+   1. The 10/8 lecture will be cut short, and the lab session will be delay (or cancelled).
-   1. Thanksgiving is 11/28 -- campus is closed, No class on this Thursday nor Wednesday
+   1. Veterans Day is 11/11 -- campus is closed, No class on this Monday nor Tuesday.
-   1. There is a possibility that the Prof will need to be on travel Sept 23 -- 26
+   1. Thanksgiving is 11/28 -- campus is closed, No class on this Thursday nor Wednesday.